tpryan/GCPQuestCS/intro_project.md

 Open Cloud Shell by clicking
-<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>
+<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> in the navigation
-[icon][spotlight-open-devshell] in the navigation bar at the top of the console.
+bar at the top of the console.

 &nbsp;

 A Cloud Shell session opens inside a new frame at the bottom of the console and displays a command-line prompt.
 It can take a few seconds for the shell session to be initialized.
+\
+&nbsp; \
 When Cloud Shell is ready type:
 ```bash
 git clone https://github.com/tpryan/GCPQuest-Companion.git